Miroljub Jevtić: Criticism

-Jevtić's views on Islam as an aggressive religion are subject to much controversy and are disputed by western and Muslim scholars of the region.
-Along with Darko Tanasković, he has been criticized as a "propagandist" in the context of anti-Bosniak and anti-Albanian attitude in the context of the Yugoslav wars, and that they picture Islam as backward and violent as a rule.
-However, when looking at his work as a whole, he does not describe Islam as an aggressive religion but as a religion that is realized through a legal system that is inseparable from religion.
+Jevtić's views on Islam as an aggressive religion are subject to controversy and are disputed by some western and other scholars.
+He has been criticized as a "propagandist" in the context of anti-Bosniak and anti-Albanian attitude in the context of the Yugoslav wars, and that they picture Islam as backward and violent as a rule.
 Jevtić in 1990 claimed that Sandžak Muslims are “neither Muslims, nor Bosniaks, nor Kemal Ataturk’s Turks.
 They are Ottomans".

-Retired professor of Islamic studies H.T.
+Professor of Islamic studies H.T.
 Norris contends that scholars like Jevtić were used by the Serbian media throughout the 1980s to justify their anti-Muslim prejudices and to stroke anti-Muslim hatred among Serbs.
 In a 1989 interview with the Serbian journal Duga, Jevtić claimed that Islam is aggressive and violent by nature and that Arab Muslims are trying to impose a global Islamic state and attempting to rekindle Islam in Yugoslavia as a step to accomplishing that goal.
 In the same interview, Jevtić also claimed that the Bosniaks are traitors to their race and that embracing Islam was a grave act of disloyalty and betrayal.
 Norris argues that these anti-Muslim and anti-Bosniak pieces and their use by like-minded scholars ultimately succeeded in sowing hatred among the Serbs towards Muslims which helped justify their resulting violence against them.